 Garth has taken up film acting in Los Angeles.
 His silver screen debut was in ‘Speed Dragon’ which won best feature at NY Independent Film Festival, with many more in the works.

 Jenö transmits his Full Moon radio broadcast NoiseFromTheVoid from San Francisco.

 Markie has worked his way up to Head of Science at San Francisco’s School of the Arts.

-Thomas has moved back o London where he pro cues music and runs his import business Spirit Bear Mezcals
+Thomas has moved back to London where he produces music and runs his import business Spirit Bear Mezcals